marvinody/discord-gif-raster/README.md

 * Upload newly generated files in gifs/ directory (you can multi-upload if you select all on discord)
 * Copy the text and paste into your favorite server

+You can set minimun number of gifs for both directions like `raster -f bunpats.gif -h 3 -v 3`
+This will not always give you 3x3, but it will at LEAST be 3x3.
+Depending on your image's aspect ratio, it'll determine how many more gifs over the minimum you'll be.

 To build:
 * `go get bitbucket.org/marvinody/discord-gif-raster`
 * `go build -o raster bitbucket.org/marvinody/discord-gif-raster`